 “Making the switch to digital can be challenging, not only because digital is a new medium for a lot of my colleagues but also because digital brings a completely new mindset, where everything about marketing comes together from creation, communication and delivery of value in a customer-centric way.
 In the digital team we are leading a transformation journey to make the company more digital, more customer-centric and more agile.
 It is going well but there’s also still a long road ahead.” says Rick.

-We ran a 5 second test on the homepage of one of our microsites and the results showed us that a large percentage of people did not correctly understand what the website was about.
+We ran a five second test on the homepage of one of our sites and the results showed us that a large percentage of people did not correctly understand what the website was about.

-A click test on the choose a bulb page, a page to help consumers pick the right bulb for their needs, showed that the current setup is not optimal.
-Less than half of the users clicked on the tabs to help them discover the different ways of bulb selection.
-These findings are currently being used as insights in creating a new version of this page.
+A click test on the choose a bulb page – a page that helps consumers pick the right bulb for their needs – showed that the setup wasn’t optimal.
+Fewer than half of the users clicked on the tabs to help them discover the different bulb selections.
+These findings were used as insights to create a new version of this page.

 We use UsabilityHub tests to help us make decisions for various projects.
 From web and mobile design to marketing activities to internal user testing.

-In an increasingly digital-first world, online customer experience continues to be a growing concern for companies big and small.
-Philips Lighting have already positioned themselves ahead of the curve in the way they work to place customer needs first, constantly testing, iterating and developing.
+In an increasingly digital-first world, online customer experience continues to be a growing concern for all companies, big and small.
+Philips Lighting have already positioned themselves ahead of the curve in the way they work to place customer needs first by continuously testing, iterating, and developing.

 If you’d like to see how UsabilityHub can help your business, reach out to us at firstname.lastname@example.org.